Pediatric Spaying and Neutering

 An additional benefit to people adopting from RCR is that they’ll never need to worry about the cost or time required to spay or neuter their cats!
 Bringing a pet into the family is a big commitment filled with many responsibilities.
 With RCR handling sterilization and recovery, there’s one less thing for new pet parents to do!

-As a result of this move to practise pediatric sterilization, RCR has increased adoption fees for cats and kittens between the ages of 12 weeks and five years to $100, which is a bargain for a lifetime of love.
-(Cats over the age of five years will remain at $50.)
+As a result of this move to practise pediatric sterilization, RCR has increased adoption fees for cats and kittens between the ages of 12 weeks and five years to $140, which is a bargain for a lifetime of love.
 In addition to the increase in adoption fees, this change also requires longer stays for kittens in RCR foster homes.
 Ideally, this longer stay now will prevent mature, unsterilized cats from being returned to RCR’s care later.
-(If you’re willing to foster kittens, please contact us at email@example.com.)
+(If you’re willing to foster kittens, please contact us at firstname.lastname@example.org.)

 As a non-profit completely volunteer-run organization, RCR needs to explore all possible avenues to reduce suffering and overpopulation among homeless cats.
 The ability to sterilize kittens at the age of 12 weeks is yet another tool in our arsenal to help us with our objectives.